Most respondents rank the facilities as above average.

 How did you prepare for the interview?

-Applicants commonly prepared for the interview by reading SDN interview feedback, studying questions asked at other schools, and doing mock interviews.
-Many felt more confident after multiple interviews and practice sessions with family or friends.
+Applicants commonly prepared for the interview by reading SDN interview feedback, studying questions from other schools, and conducting mock interviews.
+Some felt more confident with each interview they attended.

 I studied interview questions asked at other schools.
 I also did a mock interview with my mom and sister.
 This was my third interview so I was feeling a little more confident.